What can we learn from the conformal noninvariance of the Klein-Gordon equation?: In the nonrelativistic regime

-This is an unexpected and, yet, interesting physical result.
-A wavefunction $\tilde{\psi}(x,y,z)$ that obeys the free KGE in the conformal spacetime, and is hence supposed to have unlimited access to all the regions of space, appears to be restrained in the Minkowski spacetime.
+A wavefunction $\tilde{\psi}(x,y,z)$ that obeys the free KGE in the conformal spacetime, and is hence supposed to have unlimited access to all the regions of such a space, appears to be restrained in the Minkowski spacetime.
 In the latter, either (i) the particle is confined to a restricted region of space where it has a quantized energy, or (ii) it propagates freely above the origin while the region below the origin is accessible to it only through tunneling, or (iii) it propagates freely throughout space provided that its energy along the $z$-direction exceeds a certain threshold.
+This is a very interesting physical result for the following three reasons.

+First, recall that when dealing with the conformal transformation of the classical geodesic equation (evoked when arguing for the physical equivalence of the two spacetimes \cite{Dicke,Veiled}), one might argue that the physics appears different only because the particle's mass appears to be position-dependent.
+Within quantum mechanics, however, we see that one can hardly argue for the physical equivalence of the two spacetimes.
+Indeed, Dicke's rescaled-clocks-and-rulers argument \cite{Dicke} does not help us understand why a continuous energy spectrum becomes suddenly quantized or why a certain region of space suddenly becomes forbidden for a quantum particle (see, e.g., Refs.\,\cite{Debate1,Debate2,Debate3,Debate4,Debate5,Debate6,Debate7,Debate8,Debate9,Debate10,Debate11,Debate12,Debate13} for other contributions to such an ongoing debate).

+Second, it is not a trivial task to justify the emergence of a repulsive gravitational potential when we know that gravity is, in contrast to electromagnetism, a force that is always attractive.
+By deforming spacetime with our conformal factor $\Omega(z)$, a ``repulsive'' gravity, much like the one arising from the expansion of the Universe, emerges.
+In contrast to the cosmological case, however, we created a potential barrier for the particle with a deformed spacetime that reduces, far from the origin $z=0$, to the flat Minkowski spacetime.